awsrjh/aws-neuron-sdk-tmp/docs/get-started.rst

    * :ref:`mxnet-resnet50`

 #.
-Get familiar with Neuron fundamentals and tools (If you are not):
+Get familiar with Neuron fundamentals and tools:

    * Learn :ref:`neuron-fundamentals` : such as :ref:`neuron-data-types`, :ref:`neuron-batching` and :ref:`neuroncore-pipeline`, learning Neuron fundenetals will help you utilize Neuron to develop a highly optimized ML application.